Seahawks excited to see what ‘special’ group of receivers can do this season

-RENTON — It was the kind of non-answer that might have just supplied the answer, after all.
+RENTON — It was the kind of non-answer that might have just supplied the answer after all.

 After Seahawks veteran Tyler Lockett spent a few minutes extolling how close the team’s receiving corps is becoming, he was asked if this could be the best receivers room he has been part of in his nine years with the team.